4zx16/25qef7jryu/SECURITY.md

 | < 4.0   | :x:                |

 ## Reporting a Vulnerability
 If you're experiencing issues please contact gblood016@gmail.com.

-Please state, (version), (issue) within the email for proper support.
+Please state, the version you're using and the issue your experiencing with it within the email, if your version you're having the issue with isn't on the supported list via GitHub please update to a supported version.